GearBrain Videos

 Sphero Brings the Force To BB-8

 The toy version of BB-8 launched last year, timed to the release of Star Wars: The Force Awakens.
-Now robotic toymaker Sphero is looking for a way to punch up last year's launch with the Star Wars Force Band—a wearable device that kids will be able to use to control BB-8 through gestures alone.
+Now robotic toymaker Sphero is looking for a way to punch up previous year's launch with the Star Wars Force Band—a wearable device that kids can use to control BB-8 through gestures alone.

 Gemini Gives a Sweet Face To Robotics

-A cheerful little robot, Gemini's had a rough start with a Kickstarter campaign in 2015 that never hit its goal.
-However, the two-wheeled device is looking for a comeback, hoping to draw supporters for its simple to use iOS and Android interface that will allow kids to plant expressions on its screen—and even draw their own.
-Users can record messages, make Gemini speak back in different voices and play music.
-Pricing is expected near $100 when a new Kickstarter launches this spring, say the toymaker.
+A cheerful little robot, Gemini had a rough start with a Kickstarter campaign in 2015 that never hit its goal.
+However, the two-wheeled device is looking for a comeback, hoping to draw supporters for its simple-to-use iOS and Android interface that will allow kids to plant expressions on its screen—and even draw their own.
+Users can record messages, make Gemini speak in different voices, and play music.
+Pricing is expected to near $100 when a new Kickstarter launches this spring, says the toymaker.

 GearBrain Compatibility Find Engine